-Regardless, every woman needs a few of these game-changing pieces in her wardrobe.
-Those absolutely perfect essential pieces that make you more complete, more confident and more beautiful from the moment you put them on.
+Regardless, every woman must have a few new-season, game-changing pieces in her wardrobe.
+Those pieces that make you feel more complete, more confident and more beautiful from the moment you put them on.
 Simple, throwaway, anonymous even, but mythically important behind closed closet doors.
-And when they start falling apart due to being over worn (which, of course, they always are) don’t you always wish you’d bought them in bulk?

 “The hallmark of perfection is that everything in your wardrobe should work with everything else.”

-So how do you update your capsule wardrobe to make it “absolutely perfect” right now?
+But how do you update your wardrobe to make it “absolutely perfect” right now?

-The only rule to this new season game is that if you spot a potentially perfect piece, don’t buy one … buy several.
+The only rule to this new season game is that if you spot a potentially perfect classic basic, don’t buy one … buy several.
 Extravagant?
 No way!
 The cost per wear ratio will prove that.

 Remember, ladies, we’re talking absolute perfection.
 Or dare I say “iconic”!